Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 .1in

-When these two difficulties can be controlled, one can expect theorems similar to those for closed geodesics in Riemannian manifolds.
+The first problem, bubbling, prevents full Morse inequalities from holding for $E$, while the second is much more complicated than multiple covers of closed geodesics, but when the two difficulties can be controlled, one can expect theorems which should be quite similar to those which have been proven for closed geodesics in Riemannian manifolds.

-For example, a theorem of Ballmann, Thorbergsson and Ziller on closed geodesics \cite{BTZ} states that a generic simply connected compact Riemannian manifold whose real sectional curvatures satisfy the inequality $1/4 < K(\sigma ) \leq 1$ must contain at least $p_2(\lambda - n + 1)$ geometrically distinct smooth closed geodesics of Morse index $\lambda $, where $p_2(k)$ is the number of $k$-cells in the Schubert cell decomposition of $G_2({\mathbb R}^{n+1})$.
-Their result can be obtained by establishing equivariant Morse inequalities for the action function on the space $\hbox{Map}(S^1,M)$ of loops in $M$.
-(The reader can refer to \cite{MS} for a discussion of the Schubert decomposition of $G_m({\mathbb R}^N)$ used in the argument.)
-We will prove an analog of this theorem (with a stronger pinching constant) for minimal two-spheres when the Morse index is sufficiently small:
+For example, within the theory of closed geodesics, a theorem of Ballmann, Thorbergsson and Ziller \cite{BTZ} states that a generic simply connected compact Riemannian manifold whose real sectional curvatures satisfy the inequality $1/4 < K(\sigma ) \leq 1$ must contain at least $p_2(\lambda - n + 1)$ geometrically distinct smooth closed geodesics of Morse index $\lambda $, where $p_2(k)$ is the number of $k$-cells in the Schubert cell decomposition of $G_2({\mathbb R}^{n+1})$.
+Their result can be obtained by establishing equivariant Morse inequalities for the action function

+where $\hbox{Map}(S^1,M)$ is the space of loops in $M$.
+(The reader can refer to Milnor and Stasheff \cite{MS} for a discussion of the Schubert CW decomposition of $G_m({\mathbb R}^N)$.)

+We will prove an analog of this theorem (assuming a stronger pinching constant) for critical points of the energy function $E$ when the Morse index is sufficiently small:

 .1 in